Does Grass Produce Oxygen? (and VS Trees?)

 Environmental Benefits of Grass

-So, having a green lawn is not just a landscaping feature and the benefits of grass as a source of oxygen go beyond human health.
+Having a beautiful lawn is not just a landscaping feature and the benefits of grass as a source of oxygen go beyond human health.
 Let’s talk about the environment and how the grass interacts with it!

 Cooling and Heat Retention